kcjengr/qtpyvcp/docs/source/basic_usage.rst

 Several sim configurations are included with QtPyVCP, they should have been copied to your `~/linuxcnc/configs` directory when you installed QtPyVCP.

-..
-These are intended to be run from a
-.. terminal with the working directory as the project root.

 **Included sim configs**::